BIDS/2017-01-12-ucb/lessons/git/index.md

     #	script.py
     nothing added to commit but untracked files present (use "git add" to track)

 This information returned by this command tells us what git is thinking at the moment.
-In this case, git is telling us that we have an untracked file called `script.py` and that nothing is currently present in our commit (this is another way of saying that nothing is in our staging area).
+In this case, git is telling us that we have an untracked file called `script.R` and that nothing is currently present in our commit (this is another way of saying that nothing is in our staging area).
 We'll talk about the meaning of "branch master" later on.

-To add the file `script.py` to the staging area, we run the command
+To add the file `script.R` to the staging area, we run the command

-    $ git add script.py
+    $ git add script.R

 This command doesn't seem to do anything, but if we run `git status` again, we'll see its effect.